Inbound marketing is customer-oriented and customer-driven

 It’s All About the Buyer’s Journey

-There are two core tenants of inbound marketing that go hand-in-hand: the buyer’s journey and the flywheel The buyer’s journey defines the steps people take when deciding to use a service or purchase a product.
+There are two core tenets of inbound marketing that go hand-in-hand: the buyer’s journey and the flywheel The buyer’s journey defines the steps people take when deciding to use a service or purchase a product.
 The flywheel is the mindset that it’s not enough just to attract people to your website – you have to continuously provide resources and help after they become a customer.
 Providing value to your existing customers is just as important as attracting new customers.
 The stages in the buyer’s journey are the oil that allows the flywheel to spin faster: Attract, Engage and Delight.

 Delighting is about providing an outstanding experience that adds real value, empowers people to reach their goals, and become promoters of your company.